Entanglement Routing Based on Fidelity Curves: Introduction

 Ghaderibaneh et al.~\cite{ghaderibaneh2022efficient} focused on a bipartite entanglement distribution model with a non-deterministic swap.
-As a consequence of that, the order in which each of the swapping operations are applied impacts the rate of entanglement distribution.
+As a consequence of that, the order in which each of the swapping operations is applied impacts the rate of entanglement distribution.
 They proposed a polynomial-time algorithm to find both the optimal path and the optimal swapping order.

-Finally, Santos et al.~\cite{sarasantos} proposed a multi-objective algorithm for bipartite entanglement distribution between two nodes, considering a network based on an asymptotic description of quantum-repeater-and-purification protocols \cite{ghaderibaneh2022efficient,Coutinho2022}, however with detail given on the specific protocol.
+Finally, Santos et al.~\cite{sarasantos2023} proposed a multi-objective algorithm for bipartite entanglement distribution between two nodes, considering a network based on an asymptotic description of quantum repeaters and purification protocols, however, with no detail given on the specific protocol.

-All of these works represent steps forward not only regarding routing techniques in the quantum networks, but also in how detailed the network models are.
-That being said, one is still far from having a network model that fully incorporates the intricacies of entanglement generation and distribution.
+All of these works represent steps forward not only regarding routing techniques in the quantum networks but also in how detailed the network models are.
+That being said, we are still far from having a network model that fully incorporates the intricacies of entanglement generation and distribution.